What is LiFi technology? How does it work and how do you use it to improve your business and your home life?

 As light cannot intrude into a physical environment, LiFi allows for secure data transmission while keeping the privacy intact.

-If you are running a company dealing with confidential data, or simply looking to improve online security, you may use LiFi for your vulnerable devices.
+If you are running a company dealing with confidential data, or simply looking to improve online security, you may use LiFi technology for your vulnerable devices.

-Right now, LiFi cannot completely replace WiFi as your connection source, however, there are a few LiFi companies working on developing LiFi products and promoting LiFi as a leading wireless technology.
+Right now, LiFi technology cannot completely replace WiFi as your connection source, however, there are a few LiFi companies working on developing LiFi products and promoting LiFi as a leading wireless technology.

 In an arena filled with different wireless communications technologies, light-fidelity (LiFi) has emerged as promising innovation that has the potential to disrupt the communications industry.